If you are thinking about getting a Sarplaninac, this is the first thing you want to know: is this dog dangerous?

 Family and Strangers

-For their owner and family, the Sarplaninac is a steady guardian.
-They are calm with children and the people they live with.
+With its family, the Sarplaninac is a stable guardian.
+They are calm with children and the people they live with – that bond is everything to them!

 But with strangers, don’t expect a “friendly” dog.
 They watch everything and won’t bark for no reason.